While vinyl and linoleum floors are inexpensive, they are also relatively easy to clean thanks to their water-resistant surface.

 Generally speaking, the better you keep your vinyl or linoleum floor clean, the less likely it is for a sticky substance to truly stick.

-And if a sticky substance is on the floor, address it quickly before it has a chance to really dig into the surface.
+And if a sticky substance (like linoleum adhesive) is on the floor, address it quickly before it has a chance to really dig into the surface.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.